WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.9.4 =
+* Added the ability to skip the first step if the querystring parameters existed for the form values.

 = 1.9.3 =
 * Added shortcode [rsvp]